ThomasPark20/ObsidianBackup/Zettelkasten/CS350 File Systems.md

 - VSFS uses per-file index (direct and indirect pointers) to access blocks
 - Two alterative approaches
 	- Chaining![[Pasted image 20221214070517.png]]
-		- Directory table contains the name of the file, and each file's startign block
+		- Directory table contains the name of the file, and each file's STARTING block
 		- Acceptable for sequential access, very slow for random access
-			-
+			- if a file had 3 blocks, we have to read all 3 blocks to access the last block... imagine if we wanted to access last blocks of 100 files.
 	- External Chaining![[Pasted image 20221214070538.png]]
 		- speical file access table that specifies all of the file chains
+			- instead of  reading actual files, we read smaller data structure that tells us the required info to find desired

 ### File System Design
 - File system params: